Consumer Medicine Information

 chest pain or irregular heartbeat

-confusion, aggressive behaviour, suicidal feelings, depression, trouble sleeping, thinking or concentrating
+confusion, aggressive behaviour, suicidal feelings, depression, trouble sleeping,

 numbness or tingling sensation

 black or tar-like stools, blood in stool or urine, painful or difficult urination

 fever or chills beginning after a few weeks of treatment

 lower back or side pain

 You may need urgent medical attention.